A voice for

 Respiratory system

-Like other members of the mint family such as thyme and oregano – sage has an astringent and antibacterial effect on lung tissue.
+Like other members of the mint family such as thyme (Thymus vulgaris) and oregano (Oreganum vulgare)– sage has an astringent and antibacterial effect on lung tissue.
 It also helps to dry out excess secretions in the respiratory system which can be helpful for a number of conditions.
+The antimicrobial and expectorant properties also indicate sage in the treatment of sore throats, laryngitis, colds, sinusitis, tonsillitis, coughs or chest infections (1).

-Sage is an effective anti-inflammatory due to the effects of its phenolic compounds on cell oxidation (1).
-Additionally, the aromatic compounds in sage such as thujone have been shown to inhibit the lung metastasis of certain tumour cells in vitro in a laboratory (11).
+Sage is an effective anti-inflammatory due to the effects of its phenolic compounds on cell oxidation (8).
+Additionally, the aromatic compounds, such as thujone, in sage have been shown to inhibit the lung metastasis of certain tumour cells in vitro in a laboratory (9).
 A clinical herbalist may use sage as part of an integrated and complementary approach to support cancer patients.

 Nervous system

-Sage inhibits the enzyme acetylcholinesterase (AChE) which breaks down one of the brain’s ‘chemical messengers’, acetylcholine.
-AChE inhibitors have a wide range of therapeutic outlines relating to cognitive and behavioural symptoms.
-This in part, demonstrates how sage positively improves symptoms of mood disorders such as anxiety and depression and helps memory, as acetylcholine plays an important role in memory function.
-Sage is able to bring about a sense of calmness, clarity and positivity.
+Sage inhibits the enzyme acetylcholinesterase (AChE) which breaks down one of the brain’s chemical messengers, acetylcholine.
+AChE inhibitors have a wide range of therapeutic actions relating to cognitive and behavioural symptoms.
+This, in part, demonstrates how sage positively improves symptoms of mood disorders, such as anxiety and depression, and helps memory — owing to the important role that acetylcholine plays in memory function.
+Sage is able to bring about a sense of calmness, clarity and positivity (10,11).

 Sage has also been shown to enhance cognitive function and reduce agitation in Alzheimer’s patients.
-Sage is a herb that is therefore indicated in neurodegenerative conditions and for the treatment of Alzheimer’s disease.
-These actions are thought to be related to a synergistic effect of sage’s volatile oils and undoubtedly a number of its other compounds.
+Sage is a herb that is, therefore, indicated in neurodegenerative conditions and for the treatment of Alzheimer’s disease.
+These actions are thought to be related to a synergistic effect of sage’s volatile oils and undoubtedly a number of its other compounds (12).

 Skin health

-Sage’s effects on the skin are largely due to its astringent action to dry up secretions whilst also acting an anti-microbial agent at the same time.
-Sage contains tannins which constrict the sweat glands and reduces perspiration.
-It may also be used for oedema or other swellings.
+Sage’s effects on the skin are largely due to its astringent action that dries up secretions whilst simultaneously also acting as an antimicrobial agent.
+It can be applied topically and in first aid situations for cuts, wounds, burns, insect bites and sunburn.
+Sage contains tannins, which constrict sweat glands and reduce perspiration.
+It may also be used for oedema or other swellings (1,2).

 The astringent and bacteriostatic properties of the tannins along with its antimicrobial essential oils also serve to protect the mucous membranes in the mouth and pharynx against bacteria and viruses, and accelerate the healing of small wounds.